Azure-Samples/cargotracker-wls-aks/README.md

   - View your subscription using ```az account show```
   - If you don't have an account, you can [create one for free](https://azure.microsoft.com/free).
 - An Oracle account.
 To create an Oracle account and accept the license agreement for WebLogic Server images, follow the steps in [Oracle Container Registry](https://aka.ms/wls-aks-ocr).
 Make note of your Oracle Account password and email.
+- We strongly recommend you to use Azure Cloud Shell.
+For local shell, make sure you have the following tools intalled.
+  - A Java JDK, Version 11.
+Azure recommends [Microsoft Build of OpenJDK](https://learn.microsoft.com/en-us/java/openjdk/download).
+Ensure that your `JAVA_HOME` environment
+  - [Git](https://git-scm.com/downloads). use `git --version` to test whether git works.
+This tutorial was tested with version 2.25.1.
   - GitHub CLI (optional, but strongly recommended).
 To install the GitHub CLI on your dev environment, see [Installation](https://cli.github.com/manual/installation).
+  - [kubectl](https://kubernetes-io-vnext-staging.netlify.com/docs/tasks/tools/install-kubectl/); use `kubectl version` to test if kubectl works.
+This document was tested with version v1.21.1.
+  - [Maven](https://maven.apache.org/download.cgi). use `mvn -version` to test whether `mvn` works.
+This tutorial was tested with version 3.6.3.

 ## Unit-1 - Deploy and monitor Cargo Tracker